These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 Unlike dialing on any old phone system, you need to factor in some agent training on the new user interface.
 This is rarely a problem, thanks to the tendency of modern call center technology to focus on adoption and usability.

-However, there will be some set-up costs.
+However, there will be some setup costs.
 As with any new technology, expect a license per user and potentially some implementation costs if you’re rolling out at scale.
+Power dialer pricing can vary significantly based on the number of users, included features, and additional expenses such as integration fees and calling charges.

 3. Negative customer perception if overused or misused

 If someone keeps getting calls from the same number, it paints a bad picture.
-Some people choose not to answer calls without caller ID or numbers they don’t know.
+Some people choose not to answer calls from unknown numbers or those without a trustworthy caller ID.

 When you continue to call but nobody answers, expect to get blocked if you don’t leave a voicemail.
 Or, if you call enough, it’s not uncommon to find an angry person on the other end of the phone.